Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-In addition to understanding how well the attributions of each interpretation method align with those of a standard GLM analysis of the trial-level BOLD data, we were interested in understanding how well the methods perform at capturing the decision process of our trained models.
-To this end, we performed a comparison of the faithfulness \citep[e.g.,][]{samek_explaining_2021,samek_evaluating_2017} of the attributions resulting from each interpretation method.
-In general, an attribution map can be viewed as being faithful if it assigns high relevance to those features of the input that are most important for the model's decoding decision.
-Accordingly, removing these features from the input should diminish the model's ability to correctly identify the mental states.

-To evaluate the faithfulness of the attributions of an interpretation method, we thus evaluated the decoding accuracy of each trained model in the test data of its dataset when occluding those voxels of the input data that received the highest relevance values by the interpretation method (by setting the voxels' values to 0).
-Importantly, we repeated this analysis for different fractions of the data that we occluded, from 0\% (indicating no occlusion) to 30\% (indicating that the values of all voxels were occluded that received the highest 30\% of relevance values) (see Fig.\ \ref{fig:results:faithfulness} A,C,E).
-For each attribution method and trained model, we also recorded the occlusion rate at which the model's decoding accuracies first drop to chance level, indicating that all information has been removed from the data that the model requires to accurately identify the associated mental states (see Fig.\ \ref{fig:results:faithfulness} B,D,F).
+In addition to understanding how the explanations of each attribution method compare to the results of a standard GLM analysis of the BOLD data, we were interested in understanding how well they perform at capturing the decision process of the trained models.
+To this end, we analyzed their explanation faithfulness~\citep{samek_explaining_2021,samek_evaluating_2017}.
+An explanation can generally be considered as being faithful if it correctly identifies those features of the input that are most relevant for the model's decoding decision.
+Accordingly, we tested whether removing those voxels from the input that received high relevance by an attribution method (by setting their values to 0) affects the model's ability to correctly identify the mental states.
+To quantify faithfulness, we repeated this analysis for different occlusion rates, from $0\%$ (indicating no occlusion) to $50\%$ (indicating that those voxels are occluded that received the highest $50\%$ of relevance values) (Fig.\ \ref{fig:results:faithfulness} A,C,E) and recorded the occlusion rate at which the model's decoding accuracies first dropped to chance level, indicating that all information has been removed from the data that the model requires to accurately identify the mental states (Fig.\ \ref{fig:results:faithfulness} B,D,F).
+If an attribution method has high explanation faithfulness, the model's decoding accuracy should drop to chance level at lower occlusion rates when compared to methods with lower faithfulness.

-Overall, this analysis revealed that the attributions of reference-based attributions and backward decompositions, namely, DeepLift, DeepLift SHAP, Integrated Gradients, and LRP, exhibit higher faithfulness than those of the sensitivity analyses tested in this study, as the models' decoding decisions dropped to chance level at lower occlusion rates for these methods when compared to the occlusion rates required for the other interpretation methods (with the exception of the InputXGradient \citep{shrikumar_learning_2017} method whose attribution maps exhibited similar faithfulness to those of the tested backward decompositions and reference-based attributions; see Fig.\ \ref{fig:results:faithfulness}).
+Overall, this analysis revealed that reference-based attributions and backward decompositions, namely, DeepLift, DeepLift SHAP, Integrated Gradients, LRP generally exhibit higher explanation faithfulness than the tested sensitivity analyses because the models' decoding decisions dropped to chance level at lower occlusion rates for these methods than for the others (with the exception of the InputXGradient~\citep{shrikumar_learning_2017} method whose explanations exhibited similar faithfulness to the tested backward decompositions and reference-based attributions; Fig.\ \ref{fig:results:faithfulness}).